 Delegates, here is the June MERC Newsletter, submitted to delegates in very different times to what it was several months ago for your information, but it looks like there is some brighter light at the end due to the reaction by government and the community, as long as Victoria can contain the virus.

-Most of the information in this newsletter about MERC busness is in view of the COVID-19 Virus situation, with some interesting but relvant articles..
+Most of the information in this newsletter is about MERC business is in view of the COVID-19 Virus situation, with some interesting but relevant articles..

 Please circulate this to your fellow Councillors and senior staff, so they can appreciate and understand the excellent work the Association and you are doing on behalf of your Council and community, with regard to mining and energy related matters.

 The NSW Government is working with councils to support communities across the state in response to COVID-19.
 Consequently, there have been certain changes that will affect MERC and members going forward as a result of the NSW Government’s respective Ministerial Public Health Orders to implement controls as necessary to combat the COVID -19 Virus, latest details from Circular No 20-28 are provided from the Office of Local Government below: